 Does apiculture applicable in the Philippines?

 Beekeeping in the Philippines is a thriving industry that perfectly matches the natural landscape of the country.
 All types of honey bees utilized for beekeeping exist in the Philippines.
-These are the European bumble bees (Apis mellifera), Asian bumble bees (Apis Cerana), and stingless honey bees (Trigona spp.)
+These are the European honeybees (Apis mellifera), Asian honeybees (Apis Cerana), and stingless honeybees (Trigona spp.)
+There is also wide Asian giant honeybees (Apis dorsata) or pukyutan, which cannot be domesticated due to their aggressive behavior and don’t live in confinement.

 Are bees endangered in the Philippines?